 On July 26, 2007, the Company's Board of Directors authorized a program to repurchase up to one million shares of the Company's common stock.
-The repurchase program is funded using the Company's existing cash, marketable securities and future cash flows.
+As of June 30, 2008, 274,563 shares of the Company's common stock remain available for repurchase under the authorized program.
+The repurchase program is funded using the Company's existing cash, cash equivalents, marketable securities and future cash flows.
 Under the repurchase program, the Company, at management's discretion, may repurchase shares on the open market from time to time, in privately negotiated transactions or block transactions, or through an accelerated repurchase agreement.
 The timing of such repurchases depends on availability of shares, price, market conditions, alternative uses of capital, and applicable regulatory requirements.
 The program may be modified, suspended or terminated at any time without prior notice.
 The repurchase program has no expiration date.
-There were no other repurchase programs outstanding during the three months ended March 31, 2008, and no repurchase programs expired during the period.
+There were no other repurchase programs outstanding during the six months ended June 30, 2008, and no repurchase programs expired during the period.

-The Company repurchased 317,218 shares of its common stock in the three month period ended March 31, 2008 under the program at a cost of approximately \$2.6 million.
+The Company repurchased 167,219 and 484,437 shares of its common stock in the three month and six months ended June 30, 2008, respectively, at a cost of \$1.5 million and \$4.1 million.